asprague/django-sky-visitor/README.md

 ## Advanced usage

   * Override URLs and views to provide custom workflows
-  * Custommize views and URLs
+  * Customize views and URLs
   * Customize forms
   * Choose to not automatically log a user in after they compelte a registration, or password reset
   * Don't create users with `manage.py createsuperuser` or `django.contrib.auth.models.User.create_user()` because there won't be a proper entry in the subclassed user table for them
-  * On EmailCustomUser you can set `validate_email_uniqeness` to false if you're concerned about the extra database query for each call to clean()
+  * On EmailExtendedUser you can set `validate_email_uniqeness` to false if you're concerned about the extra database query for each call to clean()

 ### Messages
 This app uses the [messages framework](https://docs.djangoproject.com/en/dev/ref/contrib/messages/) to pass success messages